pdimens/harpy/Workflows/demultiplex.md

 | `--schema` `-s`                | [!badge variant="info" text="required"] Tab-delimited file of sample\<tab\>barcode                       |

 ### Keeping Unknown Samples
 It's not uncommon that some sequences cannot be demultiplexed due to sequencing errors at the ID location.
-Use `--keep-unknown` to have Harpy still separate those reads from the original multiplex.
+Use `--keep-unknown-samples`/`-u` to have Harpy still separate those reads from the original multiplex.
 Those reads will be labelled `_unknown_sample.R*.fq.gz`

+### Keeping Unknown Barcodes
+It's likewise not uncommon that sequencing errors make it so that the sequences don't match the list of known barcode segments.
+Use
+`--keep-unknown-barcodes`/`-b` to have Harpy separate those reads out from the original multiplex as `_unknown_barcodes.R*.fq.gz`.

-### Keep QX and RX tags
+### Keep QX and RX Tags
 Using `--qx-rx`, you can opt-in to retain the `QX:Z` (barcode PHRED scores) and `RX:Z` (nucleotide barcode) tags in the sequence headers.
 These tags aren't used by any subsequent analyses, but may be useful for your own diagnostics.